-A. Gove rnance and Policy Commitments Maximum percentage poi nts in theme: 10% Po ssible Sco res Indicator Heading 0 0.5 1 1.5 2 Weighting Points score in Theme % Score in Theme A.1.1 Commitment to respect human rights Yes Yes Yes No Yes Double A.1.2.a Commitment to respect the human rights of workers: ILO Declaration on Fundamental Principles and Rights at Work Yes Yes Yes Yes Yes Single There are 16 points available A.1.2.b Commitment to respect the human rights of workers: Health and safety and working hours Yes Yes Yes Yes Yes Single in Theme A.1.
-The company's score is calculated as follows: Score for single weighted indicators + (Score for double weighted indicators 2) The percentage score is calculated as follows: (number of points/16) 5 A.1.3 Commitment to respect human rights particularly relevant to the industry: Vulnerable groups Yes Yes Yes Yes Yes Double A.1.4 Commitment to Remedy Yes Yes Yes Yes Yes Single A.1.5 Commitment to respect the rights of human rights defenders Yes Yes Yes No Yes Single A.2.1 Commitment from the top Yes Yes Yes No Yes Single A.2.2 Board responsibility Yes Yes Yes Yes Yes Single There are 8 points available in Theme A.2.
-The percentage score is calculated as follows: (number of points/8) 5 A.2.3 Incentives and Performance Management Yes Yes Yes Yes Yes Single The company's score is calculated as follows: = Score for single weighting indicators A.2.4 Business model strategy and risks Yes Yes Yes Yes Yes Single
+A. Gove rnance and Policy Commitments Maximum percentage poin ts in theme: 10% Possible Scores Indicator Heading 0 0.5 1 1.5 2 Weighting Points score in Theme % Score in Theme A.1.1 Commitment to respect human rights Yes Yes Yes No Yes Double A.1.2.a Commitment to respect the human rights of workers: ILO Declaration on Fundamental Principles and Rights at Work Yes Yes Yes Yes Yes Single A.1.2.b Commitment to respect the human rights of workers: Health and safety and working hours Yes Yes Yes Yes Yes Single There are 16 points available in Theme A.1.
+A.1.3a Commitment to respect human rights particularly relevant to the industry: Land, natural resources and indigenous peoples' rights Yes Yes Yes Yes Yes Single The company's score is calculated as follows: Score for single weighted indicators + (Score for double weighted indicators 2) The percentage score is calculated as follows: (number of points/16) 5 A.1.3b Commitment to respect human rights particularly relevant to the industry: Security Yes Yes Yes Yes Yes Single A.1.4 Commitment to Remedy Yes Yes Yes Yes Yes Single A.1.5 Commitment to respect the rights of human rights defenders Yes Yes Yes No Yes Single A.2.1 Commitment from the top Yes Yes Yes No Yes Single A.2.2 Board responsibility Yes Yes Yes Yes Yes Single There are 8 points available in Theme A.2.
+The company's score is calculated as follows: = Score for single weighting indicators The percentage score is calculated as follows: (number of points/8) 5 A.2.3 Incentives and Performance Management Yes Yes Yes Yes Yes Single A.2.4 Business model strategy and risks Yes Yes Yes Yes Yes Single